edygert/runsc/README.md

 This code is based on the code from https://github.com/Kdr0x/Kd_Shellcode_Loader by Gary "kd" Contreras.
-This version has been generally cleaned up and uses a single source file that can be compiled for either 32 or 64-bit.
-The ability to specify an offset at which the shellcode starts and specify a file to open were added.
+This version has been generally cleaned up and additional functionaly was added.
+This source file can be compiled for either 32 or 64-bit.

 Usage: ```runsc -f <shellcode file> [-o <offset>] [-d <document file>] [-n]```